DonSchenck/DotNetOnLinux/README.md

 ## Install and test .NET on Linux
 ### Introduction
-This repository contains instructions and code necessary to get you running .NET code (written in C#) up and running in Linux.
+This repository contains instructions and code necessary to get you up and running .NET code (written in C#) in Linux.

 These instructions and programs have been tested on Red Hat Enterprise Linux (RHEL).

 ### How To Use This Repository